erikrose/peep/README.rst

    directly above the requirement it applies to.
 (The hashes are of the original, compressed tarballs from PyPI.)

-   For example, the Pygments part of your ``requirements.txt`` will look like this::
+   For example, the Pygments part of your ``requirements.txt`` would look like this::

        # sha256: u_8C3DCeUoRt2WPSlIOnKV_MAhYkc40zNZxDlxCA-as